gmc-code/PC-Python/docs/turtle/turtle_circles_and_polygons.rst

 Circles at a specified location
 ------------------------------------------

-| Adding a starting position, the centre of the circle, provides some convenience:
+| Adding a starting position, the centre of the circle, will provide some convenience.
+| The ``draw_centered_circle`` syntax is below:

 .. py:function:: draw_centered_circle(t, centre=(0, 0), size=20, color="blue", penw=1, penc="black", fillc=None)